StrykingEntertainment/STRYKZ/README.md

   - npm install
   - npm start

 There's also the solidity contract for the Stryking token.
-To deploy it, go to the solidity folder and run "truffle migrate"
+To deploy it, go to the solidity folder and run "truffle migrate --network=ropsten"